figtools/figgy/README.md

     - Give Developers confidence their code will bootstrap properly if Figgy gives the thumbs-up!
     - Easily determine application dependencies in _one place_ by looking at your application's **Fig Tree**

-- **The Figgy Vault**
+- **The Figgy Lockbox**
-    - Figgy _only_ generates temporary sessions to AWS, encrypts them, and stores them locally in your personal "Figgy Vault"
+    - Figgy _only_ generates temporary sessions to AWS, encrypts them, and stores them locally in your personal "Figgy Lockbox"
-    - These temporary credentials can be used for local development by decrypting & pulling them from the vault.
+    - These temporary credentials can be used for local development by decrypting & pulling them from the lockbox.

 - **Slack integration**
     - Get automated notifications to slack when secrets are changed or updated, and know who made them.